jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     AttributeError: module 'module' has no attribute 'variable_1'

-GREEN: make it pass
+green: make it pass
 ~~~~~~~~~~~~~~~~~~~

-* RED: make it fail
+* red: make it fail

   I add the name to ``module.py``